 Vermilion's priorities are health and safety, the environment, and profitability, in that order.
 Nothing is more important to us than the safety of the public and those who work with us, and the protection of our natural surroundings.
 We have been recognized as a top decile performer amongst Canadian publicly listed companies in governance practices, as a Climate Leadership level (A-) performer by the CDP, and a Best Workplace in the Great Place to Work® Institute's annual rankings in Canada, the Netherlands and Germany.
 In addition, Vermilion emphasizes strategic community investment in each of our operating areas.

-Employees and directors hold approximately 6.5% of our fully diluted shares, are committed to consistently delivering superior rewards for all stakeholders, and have delivered over 20 years of market outperformance.
+Employees and directors hold approximately 5% of our fully diluted shares and are committed to delivering long-term value for all stakeholders.
 Vermilion trades on the Toronto Stock Exchange and the New York Stock Exchange under the symbol VET.